Glossary of Cigar Terminology

 Bunch-- A blend of several different types of filler tobacco leaves that are held together by a binder leaf.

-Bundles-- Inexpensive cigars sold in cellophane packages instead of a boxes.
+Bundles--Inexpensive cigars sold in cellophane packages instead of boxes.

 Cap-- A circular piece of wrapper leaf placed on the head of a cigar to prevent the wrapper from unraveling.